Wellington Cable Car: Museum

 The Cable Car Museum was opened in December 2000.
 Located in the original winding house, and with a new extension completed in 2006, it houses original grip cars 1 and 3, with the electric winding gear still in working order.
 Car 1 is in red 1970s livery, including contemporary advertising.
 Car 3 was restored in 2005 to a green livery dating from 1905, and a bell from the San Francisco Cable Car was added.
 The winding gear is still in working order and runs a loop of cable, but the cable no longer leaves the building.

 The Cable Car Museum is operated by the Wellington Museums Trust.
 It has a Category II listing with Heritage New Zealand.
 The Cable Car Museum won the culture and heritage subcategory of the New Zealand Tourism Industry Awards in 2006 and again in 2007.

+One of the original cable cars built in 1901 and in use until 1978 is on display at the Wellington Tramway Museum at Queen Elizabeth Park on the Kāpiti coast.